Fixing Variable Types¶

 Required arguments

-: An atomic vector with values you would like to convert to anumeric
+x: An atomic vector with values you would like to convert to anumeric.

 Optional arguments